ratwolfzero/hopalong_python/README.md

 Key optimizations include:

-- Two-pass aproach with straight forward loops and direct ieration
+- Two-pass approach with straightforward loops and direct iteration.
+This straightforward structure optimizes JIT compilation, allowing for efficient translation into machine code and minimizing overhead from complex control flows

-- Avoiding NumPy vectorization and parallel iteration with Python’s zip in favor of direct iteration.
+- The design intentionally refrains from using NumPy's vectorization features and parallel iteration with Python’s zip() function in favor of direct iteration.

 - Avoiding race conditions typically associated with parallelization techniques like prange, which is generally not applicable for cross-iteration   dependencies.